 The first standardised light bulb was the incandescent light bulb.
 This light bulb was one of the most common due to it being one of the first versions of the light bulb.
 However, technology developments have made these bulbs a thing of the past and they have now been replaced by the more efficient CFL and LED light bulbs.
-Like any new product, when they were first released to the market, energy efficient light bulbs were seen as expensive and (at the time) it was debatable whether the cost of adoption was worth it.
-Fast forward to 2018 and this is really no debate as CFL and LED light bulbs are more efficient and have a greater lifespan than their older counterparts whilst being available at a competitively priced rate.
+Like any new product, when they were first released to the market, energy efficient light bulbs were seen as expensive and (at the time) it was debatable whether the cost of adoption was worth it or not.
+Fast forward to 2018, and this is really no longer debate as CFL and LED light bulbs are indeed more efficient and have a greater lifespan than their older counterparts whilst being available at a competitively priced rate.

-Traditional incandescent light bulbs are actually no longer manufactured but they are still commonly used in households.
+Traditional incandescent light bulbs are actually no longer manufactured but they're still commonly used in households.
 The problem with these light bulbs is that they use a large amount of energy to produce light.
-Most of that energy is wasted as 90% of the energy is given off as heat rather than light.
-So essentially, you’re producing wasted energy from these light bulbs.
+90% of the energy is given off as heat rather than light; so essentially you’re producing wasted energy from these light bulbs.
 This isn’t the case for CFL and LED light bulbs as they produce the same amount of light but at a greatly reduced cost.
 An energy efficient light bulb can use between 25% and 80% less energy than traditional incandescent light bulbs and also last 3 to 25 times longer.
-Over the long run, the cost savings that households can experience are substantial.
+In the long run, the cost savings that households can experience are substantial.

 With Glimp, you can compare power companies and prices in any New Zealand city from Auckland, to Wellington, to Christchurch and pretty much anywhere else.
-If the cost of electricity is on your mind, use our free comparison tool to ease your worries and check that you are receiving the cheapest deal possible.
-Whether you are a home owner or renting, our comparison tool can help you.
-Simply enter details about your current electricity provider and the tool will take care of the rest!
+If the cost of electricity is on your mind, use our free comparison tool to ease your worries and to check if you're really receiving the cheapest deals.
+Whether you're a home owner or a tenant, our comparison tool will be useful in getting the cheapest power deals.
+Simply enter details about your current electricity provider, and our tool will take care of the rest!